-No lawyer wants to deal with overdue payments or work with a debt collection agency to extract money from stubborn clients, but in some cases, it's necessary.
+Sending collection letters to your clients to request money can be awkward, but it must be done for you to get paid.
+No lawyer wants to deal with overdue payments or work with a debt collection agency to extract money from clients who do not want to pay up, but it is inevitably necessary.

 What Is a Debt Collection Letter?

+Ordinarily, firms send their clients a bill and provide reminders via phone or email as needed.
+If the client fails to pay their bill even after several reminders, it may become necessary to send a formal debt collection letter.
 Sometimes, clients may simply forget to pay their outstanding balances, or life may get in the way of them doing so.
 Giving them the benefit of the doubt and sending a patient, kindly worded letter to start with can prove successful in many cases.

 When Is It Time to Send a Debt Collection Letter From Your Law Firm?